 The hip-hop gangstas are not as exciting or intriguing as one might have expected either.
 Massive G has a degree in Urban Planning, and prefers to solve his problems with lawyers rather than with bullets.
 The episode title strongly sets up the possibility of a violent confrontation between gangsters and gangstas, but the battle between the two groups takes the mundane form of lawsuit and countersuit.
 Anyone watching this episode hoping to see an explosive shootout would be as disappointed as the meddigans hearing Tony’s story about John Gotti buying an ice cream truck.

 This episode shows us, yet again, that banality is the underlying key in which life is composed, and every chord in our existence is relative to that key.
-That being said, we see (and hear) that some things—like music—can transcend the regular and the mundane—they can be exceptional.
+That being said, we see (and hear) that some things—like music—can transcend the regular and the mundane; they can be exceptional.
 This, of course, is what the titular “hit” refers to.
 Not all music is created the same.
-The Little Jimmy Willis tune which is the cause of so much contention here is so much better than the stuff that Defiler is producing.
+The Little Jimmy Willis tune which is the cause of so much contention here is so much better than the stuff that the band Defiler is producing.
 The gap in quality becomes enormously (and hilariously) apparent when the two songs are heard in back-to-back scenes: